 Insects such as dragonflies hang around wetlands and favor moist areas which means if you see them flying around there is a good chance there is a water source nearby.
 Other animals to look for are packs of flying birds that often fly to water sources in the mornings and evenings.

-Bees can also help indicate that there is a nearby source of water as they require just like other mammals.
+Bees can also help indicate that there is a nearby source of water as they require it just like other mammals.
 A beehive will help you know that you may come across a source of water not so far away.
 Ants walking away from a tree are also probably headed to a nearby water source or trapped reservoir.

 Watching animal behavior in general, especially in very dry environments will give you great indicators of where you can find your next drink as animals also can not survive without water, though most can survive longer than 3 days.